MOSES * EGYPT * SPAETH

 As indicated we cannot read about it in our daily "Flame of Falseness".
 But, on the other side, your withdrawn, strange image may have caused your achieved status as a cult figure, vividly debated, for instance on the Internet - and especially internationally, too.
 In fact, it seems here we may suspect a long-term strategy?

-On the Internet - common property since 1990ties and within the lifetime of this civilisation about to change our lives completely - much exciting information regarding the book-series on Moses is seen to be available.
-Interesting, because it has become a cult site on the net.
+On the Internet - common property since 1990's and within the lifetime of this civilization changing our lives completely - much exciting information regarding Ove von Spaeth's book-series on Moses is seen to be accessible.
+Interesting, because these books own homepage, www.moses-egypt.net , has become a cult site on the net.

-Many say that the web-site and web-archives of these books, i.e. the book-series on Moses - already known to have created history on the stage of books in our part of the world - and is one of the Internet's top important sites, especially as concerns new information about ancient history and religion-history.
+From every side it is heard that this web-site and web-archives concerning the book-series on Moses - already known to have created history on the stage of books in our part of the world - is one of the Internet's top important sites, especially as regarding new information about ancient history and history of religions.

-Your efforts are unique, and soon somebody should stand up with the wish to inform further about the drama.
-Concerning the characteristics of the press resistance - not least among the academic reviewers - you seem to be up against something, which once was denounced as forces of darkness.
-You deserve all our admiration for your indomitable search, your energy, and your dynamics and dauntlessness - and of course the hope that "once the world will understand ...".
+Your efforts are unique, and soon many more people will come forward with the wish to inform additionally about the new knowledge on the ancient historical drama you have discovered.
+Concerning the characteristics of the opposition from some press medias, not least among certain academic reviewers - you seem to be up against something which once was denounced as forces of darkness.
+You deserve all our admiration for your indomitable search, your energy, and your dynamics and dauntlessness - and of course the hope that "once the world will understand" ...

 Jacob Ludvigsen, journalist, writer, editor, - Svanekevej 42, Brændesmark, DK-3740 Svaneke - (April 20, 2003)